petebachant/MakeWaves/README.md

 =========
 MakeWaves is an app for generating regular and random waves with UNH's flap-style wavemaker.
 The app is still in development.

 To-do
 -----
-  * Calculate limits for random wave parameters based on Random Seas LabVIEW code.
+  * Calculate safe limits for random wave parameters based on Random Seas LabVIEW code.
-    * This will involve checking if the maximum piston stroke is beyond the physical limit.
+    This will involve checking if the maximum piston stroke is beyond the physical limit.
   * Properly organize folders of code, resources, etc.
-  * Make regular waves in a similar way to random, i.e. use sub-buffers so ramping down can happen more quickly?

 Dependencies
 --------